Pylons/pyramid/docs/narr/resources.rst

   in it (if it possessed an ``__init__.py`` it would *be* a package).

 The use of resources is quite common in most web development projects.
-For example, when you create a :mod:`pyramid` application using one of the available "paster" templates, as described in :ref:`creating_a_project`, the directory representing the application contains a Python :term:`package`.
+For example, when you create a :app:`Pyramid` application using one of the available "paster" templates, as described in :ref:`creating_a_project`, the directory representing the application contains a Python :term:`package`.
 Within that Python package, there